 1878 - 1957

-Birt was born in Covington, Kentucky, the older of two sons of George H. and Anna Maria (Jennie) Kaye Summers, immigrants from England.
-His mother died when he was six and his father married Sarah Laird.
-They would have a son.
+Birt was born in Covington, Kentucky, on July 20, 1878, the older of two sons of George H. and Anna Maria (Jennie Kaye Summers.
+His father was an immigrant from England.
+After Birt's mother died when he was six, his father married Sarah Laird.

-A summary of his works, listed by the EMC Student Movement in March 1923, includes compositions and arrangements of music for piano and organ, most of it written in larger forms associated with those instruments and for orchestra and choir.
-One of his sonatas for violin, cello, and piano was performed at the BCM when his degree was awarded in February 1923.
+A summary of his works, listed by the EMC Student Movement in March 1923, includes nineteen compositions and arrangements for piano and organ, most of it written in larger forms associated with those instruments and for orchestra and choir.
+One of his sonatas for violin, cello, and piano was performed at BCM when his "Doctror's" degree was awarded in February 1923.

-He established the choral program at EMC and led choirs that included over one hundred singers.
-During the school’s fiftieth anniversary in May 1924 he led the 125-member college choir and an orchestra in a presentation of the Messiah.
-A first at EMC, the concert was broadcast nationally on the school’s radio station.
+He established a choral program at EMC and led choirs that included over one hundred singers.
+During the schools fiftieth anniversary in May 1924 he led a 125-member college choir and an orchestra in a presentation of the Messiah, a first at EMC, the concert was broadcast nationally on the school's radio station.

 Summer's sense of humor surfaced during one of the inaugural recitals given at the time of the installation of a new Moeller organ at EMC in 1927, when he presented an original composition on the new instrument that "depicted an EMC picnic at Indian Lake, including the joyous 'hurrahs' of the crowd, the College Song, and the honking of a truck."2